almostearthling/when-command/README.md

   * *Max Log Size*: max size (in bytes) for the log file
   * *Number Of Log Backups*: number of backup log files (older ones are erased)
   * *Instance History Items*: max number of tasks in the event list (*History* window); this option is named `max items` in the configuration file
   * *Enable User Defined Events*: if set, then the user can define events using DBus *(see below)*.
 Please note that if there are any user defined events already present, this option remains set and will not be modifiable.
 It corresponds to `user events` in the configuration file.
-Also, to make this option effective and to enable user defined events in the *Conditions* dialog box, the applet must be restarted.
+Also, to make this option effective and to enable user defined events in the *Conditions* dialog box, the applet must be restarted
+  * *Enable *File and Directory Notifications*: if set, **When** is configured to enable conditions based on file and directory changes.
+The option may be disabled if the required optional libraries are not installed.
+Changes to this setting require to restart the applet.

 The configuration is *immediately stored upon confirmation* to the configuration file, although some settings (such as *Notifications*, *Icon Theme*) might require a restart of the applet.
 The configuration file can be edited with a standard text editor, and it follows some conventions common to most configuration files.
 The sections in the file might slightly differ from the tabs in the *Settings* dialog, but the entries are easily recognizable.